RemSaika/themesEclipse/CONTRIBUTING.md

 # Creating New Themes

 **IMPORTANT**!
-Do _not_ create brand new Doki-Themes using Hyper.js.
+Do _not_ create brand new Doki-Themes using the Eclipse plugin.
 New themes should be created from the original JetBrains plugin which uses all the colors defined.
 There is also Doki Theme creation assistance provided by the IDE as well.